nayanmavani77/videograph-master/readme.txt

 - [SlickNav](https://github.com/ComputerWolf/SlickNav)
 - [Font Awesome](https://fontawesome.com/)
 - [Google Fonts](https://fonts.google.com/)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+This content should now be correctly formatted for a README file with proper Markdown syntax for links and lists.

 Copyright information for the template can't be altered/removed unless you purchase a license.